rofra/magento-orderitemgrid/README.md

 # Sales Order Items Grid
 New Grid for viewing the content of the sales/order_item table, the item lines of the orders.
 It permits you to consult core datas.
+It allows to you directly save in order items lines custom datas in three custom columns (may be usefull for a tiny ERP).

 Module fully configurable from "Configuration > ROFRA Extensions > Sales Order Items Grid"